rewe-digital/terraform-provider-sonarcloud/docs/resources/quality_gate.md

 Required:

 - `error` (String) The value on which the condition errors.
 - `metric` (String) The metric on which the condition is based.
-Must be one of: https://docs.sonarqube.org/latest/user-guide/metric-definitions/

 Optional:

-- `op` (String) Operation on which the metric is evaluated must be either: LT, GT
+- `op` (String) Operation on which the metric is evaluated must be either: LT, GT.

 Read-Only: